real-logic/aeron/aeron-samples/README.md

 Here is a brief list of the samples and what each tries to do:

 - __BasicSubscriber__: Simple subscriber that prints the contents of messages it receives.
-- __BasicPublisher__: Simple publisher that sends a number of messages with a one second pause between them.
+- __BasicPublisher__: Simple publisher that sends a number of messages with a one-second pause between them.
 - __RateSubscriber__: Subscriber that prints the rate of reception of messages.
 - __StreamingPublisher__: Publisher that streams out messages as fast as possible, displaying rate of publication.
 - __Ping__: Ping side of Ping/Pong latency testing tool.